 A WORD ABOUT SIZING

-Instead, we provide detailed measurements for each item, as outlined in the HOW WE MEASURE OUR GARMENTS section, below.
-We then use those measurements to place each item into one of three broad-ranging size categories.
-This allows you to narrow your choices to those items more likely to fit, and exclude those that almost certainly won't.
-These are garment, not body, measurements:
+Instead, we provide detailed measurements of each item, and place it into one of three fairly broad categories (small, medium, large).
+This allows you to narrow your choices to those items most likely to fit, and exclude those that almost certainly won't.

 HOW WE MEASURE OUR GARMENTS

-Clothing - Measurements are taken with garment lying flat, but not stretched, on a hard surface, as follows:
+Clothing - Taken with garment lying flat and unstretched on a hard surface, as follows:

-- shoulder: from shoulder seam to shoulder seam, at the very top of the back of the garment (not across the middle back)
+- shoulder: from shoulder seam to shoulder seam, at the very top of the garment (not across the middle back)

-- bust: at widest point of chest, under armpits, and doubled -- does not include space for breasts created by any darts
+- bust: at widest point of chest, under armpits, and doubled -- does not necessarily include space for breasts created by any darts, which will be noted separately

 - ribs: below the bust, at the top of the rib cage, where a bra band would sit, and doubled